D3lt4lph4/papers/docs/imageclassif/imagenet.md

 ## Brief

 The network was introduced by Krizhevsky et al.\cite{NIPS2012_4824} It was created for the ILSVRC-2010/2012 challenge.
-The network presented in this paper improved by a large margin the results on the challenges from back then.
-The network consists, as described in the paper, of five convolutional layers, some of which are followed by max-pooling layers, and three fully-connected layers with a final 1000-way softmax.
+The network presented in this paper improved by a large margin the results on the challenge.
+The network consists of five convolutional layers, some of which are followed by max-pooling layers, and three fully-connected layers with a final 1000-way softmax.
 In order to improve the results, they used novel techniques such as the ReLU activation function, local normalization and dropout layers.

 ## How Does It Work